Generator is a part of language specification that defines the denotational semantics for the concepts in the language.

 There are two kinds of external templates in MPS.

 One of them is root template.
-Any root node created in generator model is treated as a root template unless this node is a part of the generator language (i.e. mapping configuration is not a root template).
+Any root node created in generator model is treated as a root template unless this node is a part of the generator language (that is mapping configuration is not a root template).
 Root template is created as a normal root node (via Create Root Node menu in the model's popup).

 The following screenshot shows an example of a root template.